 Introduction

-This document describes the Net Ecosystem Carbon and Nitrogen (NECN) Succession extension for the LANDIS-II model.
+This document describes the Net Ecosystem Carbon and Nitrogen Hydrology (NECN_Hydro) Succession extension for the LANDIS-II model.
 For information about the LANDIS-II model and its core concepts including succession, see the LANDIS-II Conceptual Model Description and the LANDIS-II website (www.landis-ii.org).

-The NECN Succession Extension is a hybrid between the Century soil model (Parton et al. 1993, Schimel et al. 1994, Parton et al. 1994, Pan et al. 1998) and the LANDIS-II Biomass Succession extension (Scheller and Mladenoff 2004).
+The NECN_Hydro Succession Extension is a hybrid between the Century soil model (Parton et al. 1993, Schimel et al. 1994, Parton et al. 1994, Pan et al. 1998) and the LANDIS-II Biomass Succession extension (Scheller and Mladenoff 2004).
 NECN Succession calculates how cohorts grow, reproduce, age, and die (Scheller et al. 2011).
 Dead biomass is tracked over time, divided into four pools: surface wood, soil wood (dead coarse roots), surface litter (dead leaves), and soil litter (dead fine roots).
 In addition, three principal soil pools: fast (soil organic matter (SOM) 1), slow (SOM2), and passive (SOM3) are simulated.

 For a schematic drawing of the NECN extension, see Scheller et al 2011.

+NECN_Hydro departs from standard NECN in several important ways:

+Ecoregions are no longer used to define abiotic conditions.
+This extension is essentially ‘ecoregion free’.
+Soils vary site-to-site.
+Climate is grouped into climate regions.

+The extension does not ‘spin up’.
+All initial parameters, including species biomass, are provided at time zero.
+This eliminates the initial processing time required during spin-up and initial conditions reflect available data.

+Data regarding water availability are written as output maps, hence the ‘hydro’ moniker.
+One of our goals was to incorporate site-scale variation in slope into water availability equations and therefore more accurately represent local hydrological conditions.

 Cohort Reproduction – Probability of Establishment

 The probability of establishment (PEST) is internally calculated at an annual time step and is dependent upon input weather data.
 Although calculated annually, establishment can only occur following a disturbance or at a succession time step.
 PEST is based on the minimum of three limiting factors: 1) growing degree days (GDD), 2) drought tolerance, 3) minimum January temperature.
-These represent ecoregion-scale limits to species establishment in that the requisite parameters vary by ecoregion.
-Available light is calculated as in Biomass Succession (v2) and is included as a part of the site scale limits to establishment.
+These represent site-scale limits to species establishment in that the requisite parameters vary by ecoregion.
+Available light is calculated as a function of LAI and is included as a part of the site scale limits to establishment.

-To determine whether reproduction takes place at a sucession time step, the model first checks the site-scale limits to reproduction.
-If this test is passed, ecoregion-scale limits are checked next.
-If successful, the site and landscape are searched for propagules as in all previous succession extensions.

 Cohort Growth